Nacho9771/startup/README.md

 I am not going to edit that paragraph above this because there are too many valuable reminders to lose, so here is proof that I read it!

 > [!NOTE]
->  II reviewed the documnentation about Markdown.
+>  I reviewed the documnentation about Markdown.
 Here is the link for future reference (https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## 🚀 Specification Deliverable